ebkalderon/dss-coding-assignment/README.md

 * `anyhow` is used to eliminate boilerplate from error handling.
-This commonly used crate eliminates the need to create your own error struct or enum for application-type Rust projects (as opposed to library-type projects) and reduces the number of manual implementations of `Debug`, `Display`, `From`, and `std::error::Error` as well as conversions between them.
+This commonly used crate eliminates the need to create your own error struct or enum for application-type Rust projects (as opposed to library-type projects, where `thiserror` is more popular) and reduces the number of manual implementations of `Debug`, `Display`, `From`, and `std::error::Error` as well as conversions between them.

 * `flume` is a MPMC channel library that fixes numerous bugs and deficiencies seen in `std::sync::mpsc`, and most notably works with mixed sync/async code.